 - There is a store at the exit where you can buy gifts and souvenirs of the experience.

-- In addition, if you give advance notice, the attraction has facilities for travelers with reduced mobility.
+- Also, if you give advance notice, the attraction has facilities for passengers with reduced mobility.

 - Visitors under the age of 16 must be accompanied by an adult over the age of 18 in the immersive projection of the London Eye 4D Cinema Experience.

 How to get to the London Eye